Saicam/oystercard-2/README.md

-#Reinforcing our TDD skills and implenting OOD.
+#Reinforcing our TDD skills and implementing OOD.